 Note that this review is about panels and surveys operated by The Nielsen Company.
 This is a different company than NielsenIQ, which is also operating similar consumer panels such as NielsenIQ Homescan.

-Daniel Williams – Our Editor in Chief: Dan is from Oxford, UK and is one of our reviewers who’s been with HuginX the longest.
-With a background in membership support at one of the largest survey companies, Dan has a lot of inside knowledge of the Market Research industry and has helped us refine our reviewing criteria.
-When Daniel is not working with reviews, he likes to go hiking with his dog Charlie.
+Andrew: Andrew is one of our reviewers who’s been with HuginX the longest.
+With a background in membership support at one of the largest survey companies, Andrew has a lot of inside knowledge of the Market Research industry and has helped us refine our reviewing criteria.
+When Andrew is not working with reviews, he likes to go hiking with his dog Charlie.

 History of Nielsen’s metering panels: